-Transfer credit is only accepted for students in the MALD and GBA degree program.
-Transfer credit is not an option for all other degree programs: MGA, MIB, MA, LLM, MATA, GMAP, and PhD candidates.
-Transfer credit for MIB candidates is only accepted for students enrolled in dual or joint degree programs, or on approved exchange programs.
+Transfer credit is only accepted for students in the MALD, MIB, and GBA degree program.
+Transfer credit is not an option for all other degree programs: MGA, MA, LLM, MATA, GMAP, and PhD candidates.
+Transfer credit will be updated on the student's record after an official transcript is received by the Fletcher Registrar.

 GBA students may petition for to transfer in up to nine credits from outside of Fletcher, which may be applied to elective courses only.
 It is expected that students will petition for transfer credit at least three months prior to the semester when they plan to reduce their enrollment.
 Transfer credit approved from joint or dual degrees or exchange programs will be updated in the student's record at the time an official transcript is received by the Fletcher Registrar showing final grades in all courses being transferred.
-In other cases, transfer credit may not be updated in the student's record until 50% of the Fletcher program has been completed and an official transcript is received.